Collaborative Care Group

 The Collaborative Care Skills Class for The Center for Eating Disorders at Sheppard Pratt works with families and significant others of patients to provide support and practical advice to gain a better understanding of the illness.
 It teaches specific skills and techniques to help with the recovery process.
 We view families and friends as our greatest allies in the treatment process.
 Our common goal: recovery.

-The Collaborative Care Skills Class is offered on Saturdays from 2:00 - 3:00 p.m. in room C-305 (Kent Conference Room) in the Central Building at Sheppard Pratt's Towson Campus.
+The Collaborative Care Skills Class is offered on Tuesdays from 5:30 - 6:30 p.m. in room C-305 (Kent Conference Room) in the Central Building at Sheppard Pratt's Towson Campus.

 Who can attend?